merma1509/Data-Pipe/README.md

 5. Open a pull request.

 ## Contact
-For any questions or contributions, please contact the project team at [info@topenclimate.org](mailto:info@theopenclimate.org).
+For any questions or contributions, please contact the project team at [niyonmartin@yandex.ru](mailto:niyonmartin@yandex.ru).